rshmie/InkHeart/README.md

     ```
     This command will compile the code, run tests, and package the application into executable JAR files located in the `inkHeart-backend/target` and `inkHeart-cli/target` directories.

+    <br/>**JWT Secret Handling**:
+    During the build, `jwt.properties` file containing a securely auto-generated JWT secret will be created in the `inkHeart-backend` directory if it does not already exist.
+    This file is excluded from version control (`.gitignore`) and is used internally by the backend for JWT authentication.
+This mechanism eliminates the need for manual secret setup,
+    especially in environments without a dedicated secret manager.

 **Running the Application:**

 First, start the backend server, and then run the CLI to interact with it.